ISE-Neutrino/api-testing/docs/e2e-test.md

 ## HTTP files

-It is a file with `.http` extension that allows you to write HTTP requests using format that follows the standards of [RFC 9110 HTTP Semantics](https://www.rfc-editor.org/rfc/rfc9110.html) and The file can be executed from the IDEs like Visual Studio, VS Code, IntelliJ (natively or thought HTTP clients extensions [Rest Client, Httpyac, Intellj HTTP Client]) or from the command line using the ([Httpyac CLI](https://httpyac.github.io/guide/installation_cli.html) - [HTTP Client CLI](https://www.jetbrains.com/help/idea/http-client-in-product-code-editor.html)).
+It is a file with a `.http` extension that allows you to write HTTP requests using a format that follows the standards of [RFC 9110 HTTP Semantics](https://www.rfc-editor.org/rfc/rfc9110.html).
+The file can be executed from IDEs like Visual Studio, VS Code, IntelliJ (natively or through HTTP clients extensions [Rest Client, Httpyac, Intellj HTTP Client]) or from the command line using the ([Httpyac CLI](https://httpyac.github.io/guide/installation_cli.html) - [HTTP Client CLI](https://www.jetbrains.com/help/idea/http-client-in-product-code-editor.html)).

 IDEs integration allows you to send HTTP requests and view the response directly in Code editor without switching to a browser or a separate application.